jimyoshida/self-taught-devops/docs/cls2/Timeline.md

-# Class 200 - OS, network, and infrastructure
+# Class 200 - Infrastructure and cloud

 ## Timeline